LeviVasconcelos/IAT/README.md

 [![N|Solid](http://opencv.org/wp-content/themes/opencv/images/logo.png)](http://opencv.org/)

 IAT - Image Annotation Tool, is a desktop software written in python and OpenCV to help building your own image annotated dataset!
-Currently, the software is configured for two different classes, but it is easily extensible.
+Currently, the software is configured for two different classes, but it is easily extendable.

 ### How it works
   - Put images on the '/img' folder, besides the main.py script